 At CBU we emphasize critical thinking.
 We want our students to go out into the world ready to ask questions, but also are prepared to innovatively and creatively answer those questions.
 Through lectures, writing and community involvement we give students the tools to empower their own futures and become the person they want to be.

-With traditional program choices such as anthropology/sociology, political science, English, French and history, along with non-traditional choices such as Mi'kmaq studies, ethnomusicology, and folklore the possibilities are endless.
+With traditional program choices such as anthropology/sociology, communication, political science, philosophy, religious studies, English, French and history, along with non-traditional choices such as Mi'kmaq studies, ethnomusicology, and folklore the possibilities are endless.
 Students also have the chance to take part in volunteer work placements and a study abroad program.

 A Bachelor of Arts or a BACS degree will open up more opportunities than imaginable.
 With time and involvement, graduates can be ready for the professional world and/or for educational advancement.
 Whatever you chose, a Liberal Arts degree can lead you there!